Dishwasher Drain Smells Bad? How to Fix It (2026)

 Interior walls and ceiling.
 Soap scum mixed with grease builds up as a thin film over months.
 Hot cycles keep it in check, but if you mostly run eco or quick cycles, the lower temperatures let bacteria thrive.

 The filter is cause number one.
 Food particles and seeds collect over time and decompose, producing a rotten or fishy smell that gets worse each time the dishwasher heats up.
-If you have never cleaned the filter or did not know your dishwasher had one, see our guide on how to clean your dishwasher filter for the full process.
+If you have never cleaned the filter or didn’t know your dishwasher had one, see our guide on how to clean your dishwasher filter for the full process.

 Cutaway diagram showing dishwasher filter assembly location